markitosgv/symfony-docs/reference/configuration/framework.rst

 The service id used for session storage.
 The default ``null`` value means to use the native PHP session mechanism.
 Set it to ``'session.handler.native_file'`` to let Symfony manage the sessions itself using files to store the session metadata.

-If you prefer to make Symfony store sessions in a database read :doc:`/doctrine/pdo_session_storage`.
+You can also :doc:`store sessions in a database </session/database>`.

 .. _name: